 4. Dr. Sarah Ballantyne, “The Paleo Mom”

 Dr. Sarah Ballantyne is a New York Times bestselling author, podcast host, and creator of the award-winning blog ThePaleoMom.
 She has been using Oura for well over a year.
 “Beyond being the absolute best biotracker on the market, I qualify it as a necessity for my health,” she wrote on her Facebook page.
-“It helps me achieve balance between stress, training and recovery so that I don’t burn out, and I’ve come to trust it more than I trust my own qualitative assessments of how I feel.”
+“It helps me achieve balance between stress, training, and recovery so that I don’t burn out, and I’ve come to trust it more than I trust my own qualitative assessments of how I feel.”

 Ballantyne looks at her specific sleep stages and temperature to assess her recovery and restore balance.
 “I know every single morning how much deep restorative sleep I got versus REM versus light,” she wrote.

 This can help Ballantyne decide if she should have a heavier physical day or if she should rest more.
-She also mentions that she uses the ring’s HRV metric to determine if she’s “rested enough to workout.”
+She also mentions that she uses the ring’s HRV metric to determine if she’s “rested enough to work out.”
 Several studies highlight HRV as a tool for adapting participants’ cardiovascular training.
 For example, a 2013 study used HRV measurements to conclude that recreational endurance runners with a high HRV baseline improved their performance after intensive training periods in comparison to basic training.

 “I can’t stress this enough: all signs point to balance being an absolute necessity for health.
 So, it is worth our time to keep track of whether we’re in balance as much as we can.”
-You can read more of Ballantyne’s thoughts on balancing physical activity and rest here.

 5. Alex Fergus

-Health coach and fitness expert Alex Fergus purchased the Oura ring for its accurate sleep tracking reputation, and he has been wearing it for nearly two years.
+Health coach and fitness expert Alex Fergus purchased the Oura ring for its accurate sleep-tracking reputation, and he has been wearing it for nearly two years.
 Fergus has spent countless hours studying sleep and has “fine-tuned” his sleeping habits as a result.
 His self-analysis aligns with the information he sees in his Oura app each morning.

 “I’ve used various sleep trackers, including Fitbit, Jawbone, and Beddit, and I couldn’t say the same thing about these devices (i.e. you wake up from an amazing sleep and the data on these devices says otherwise or vice versa),” he wrote on his blog.

-The Finnish Institute of Occupational Health conducted a validation study comparing the Oura ring to the gold standard in the sleep evaluation community, a polysomnography (PSG).
+The Finnish Institute of Occupational Health conducted a validation study comparing the Oura ring to the gold standard in the sleep evaluation community, polysomnography (PSG).
 The results of their Oura Ring review highlighted the ring’s accuracy.
 Specifically, researchers found that the Oura was “usable for sleep analysis in the home environment without the need for user actions to initiate sleep measurements.”

 Fergus uses the ring’s data to examine his quality of sleep.
 “I like looking at my deep sleep score to see my overall quality.
 Though I must admit, the Oura ring’s overall sleep score does a really good job of giving you a good overview,” Fergus says.
-He also uses the data to experiment with his pre-bed routines, diet, supplement choices and to discover how his choices impact his sleep.
+He also uses the data to experiment with his pre-bed routines, diet, and supplement choices and to discover how his choices impact his sleep.
 “Caffeine is a big one for me, and alcohol also disrupts my sleep a lot.
 A big meal close to bed has another big impact, [or] if I wear my blue blocker glasses, then my sleep latency is a lot better,” he says.